matejak/argbash/doc/guide.rst

   The default indentation is one tab per level.
   If you wish to use two spaces as the `Google style recommends <https://google.github.io/styleguide/shell.xml>`_, simply pass two spaces (in square brackets!) as an argument to the macro.

+.. _script_dir:

 * Add a line where the directory where the script is running is stored in an environmental variable:
   ::

      DEFINE_SCRIPT_DIR([variable name (optional, default is script_dir)])

+  You can use this variable to e.g. source ``bash`` snippets that are in a known location relative to the script's parent directory.

 * Include a file (let's say a ``parse.sh`` file) that is in the same directory during runtime.
   If you use this in your script, ``Argbash`` finds out and attempts to regenerate ``parse.sh`` using ``parse.sh`` or ``parse.m4`` if the former is not available.